 Sweet almond oil:

-This oil extract from sweet almonds comes from the tree called prunus dulcis, var. amygdalus.
+This oil is extracted from sweet almonds produced by the tree – prunus dulcis, var. amygdalus.
 The flowers of this tree are mostly white and somewhat the only feature to mark the difference from the bitter almond tree.
 Sweet almond oil is commonly used in home remedies and cosmetics.

 Sweet almonds are nutritious, edible, and consumable with milk and food items.
 They have numerous benefits for health as well as skin and hair.
 They also contain vitamin E and omega-6 fatty acids, which are significant components of cosmetics.

 Same as its source, the sweet almond oil is also edible and beneficial for health, skin, and hair.
 It is a carrier or base oil that comes from the fatty portion of the almond plant, i.e., kernels, nuts, and seeds.
 Sweet almond oil does not evaporate or disseminate its aroma as strongly as the essential oil does, and comes handy when diluting essential oils.

 Bitter almond oil:

 Bitter almond oil is extracted from bitter almonds produced by the tree – prunus dulcis, var. amara.
 The flowers of this tree are usually pink.
 Bitter almonds are relatively shorter and broader than sweet almonds.
 They can even be toxic if not duly processed.
 Moreover, bitter almonds contain only around 50 percent of the carrier/fixed oil present in sweet almonds.

 Bitter almond oil is an essential oil that is highly potent and always used in low quantities.
 It easily evaporates and contains a concentrated aroma.
 Also, this oil is not suitable for skin care.